-Types of Networks (cont)

 WAN A wide Area Network is a network that includes many devices and covers a large area.
-Usually collectively owned.

-MAN MAN stands for Metropolitan Area Network.
-It is a computer network that connects a findnumber of LANs to form a larger network so that the computer resources can be shared.

-Netwo rk Topologies

-Name Description

-Network Topologies Name Description Bus Topology A bus topology, also called a line topology, is a type of network topology in which all network devices are connected through a central RJ-45 network cable or coaxial cable.
-Ring Topology A ring topology is a type of network topology in which each device is connected to two other devices on either side using RJ-45 or coaxial cables.
-Star Topology A star topology is a network topology in which each element of the network is physically connected to a central node such as a router, hub, or switch.
-In a star topology, hubs act as servers, and connecting nodes act as clients.
-Mesh Topology In a mesh topology, each node is connected to at least one other node and often to multiple nodes.
-Each node can send and receive messages from other nodes.
-Tree Topology A tree topology is a hybrid network topology in which star networks are interconnected by bus networks.
-Tree networks are hierarchical and each node can have any number of child nodes.
+Usually collectively ow MAN MAN stands for Metropolitan Area Network.
+It is a comp network that connects a findnumber of LANs to form a lanetwork so that the computer resources can be shared.
+Network Topologies Name Description network that connects a findnumber of LANs to form a language of the second sec Name Description Name Description BusA bus topology, also called a line topology, is a typeTopologynetwork topology in which all network devices are connected through a central RJ-45 network cable or coaxial cable.
+RingA ring topology is a type of network topology in whichTopologyeach device is connected to two other devices on eigside using RJ-45 or coaxial cables.
+StarA star topology is a network topology in which eachTopologyelement of the network is physically connected to a central node such as a router, hub, or switch.
+In a s topology, hubs act as servers, and connecting node as clients.
+MeshIn a mesh topology, each node is connected to at leTopologyone other node and often to multiple nodes.
+Each no can send and receive messages from other nodes.
+Tree A tree topology is a hybrid network topology in whic Topology star networks are interconnected by bus networks. networks are hierarchical and each node can have a number of child nodes.
+Tree